Mr Reginald Peacock's Day

 "Mr Reginald Peacock's Day" is a 1920 short story by Katherine Mansfield.
 It was first published in the New Age on 14 June 1917, and later reprinted in Bliss and Other Stories.

 Plot summary

 Reginald is woken up by his wife for breakfast.
-He is irritated by his wife who is very polite with him.
+He is irritated by his wife who is very impolite with him.
 He has a bath, sings for a bit and fathoms he could be an opera singer.
 The couple then have a minor spat over the fact that she cooks for him, instead of having a servant doing it for them.
 After receiving a letter of admiration from Aenone Fell, he gives a lesson to Miss Brittle, then to the Countess Wilkowska, and to Miss Marian Morrow.
 He then goes to Lord Timbuck's party with his students for dinner.
 When he gets home he thinks his wife an ingrate for not celebrating his 'triumph', whilst it so happens that he did not even tell her he would be away for dinner.